usnistgov/oscal-tools/xslt/generate/readme.md

 ### OSCAL "refresher" utility

-Applied to any OSCAL document, `generate-oscal.xsl` will produce a copy with fresh top-level UUID and metadata timestamp.
+Applied to any OSCAL document, `generate-oscal.xsl` or `generate-oscal-jvm.xsl` will produce a copy with fresh top-level UUID and metadata timestamp.

+`generate-oscal-blank.xsl` will results in a clean copy of an OSCAL (or other XML) document source.

 ## Folder contents